Information in our FAQs relate to changes from Monday 9 August 2021 - see our Latest Updates for more info.

 Yes, lockers and changing cubicles are available but we do ask you to arrive beach ready.

 Will there be access to the spectator areas?

-During Swimming Lesson for Preschool, Swim Skills 1A and Swim Skills 1B spectating will be permitted (may vary t each swim venue).
+During Swimming Lesson for Pre-school, Swim Skills 1A and Swim Skills 1B spectating will be permitted (may vary at each swim venue).
 Swim Skills 2 and above we are asking parents to leave the venue and return to collect them at the end of their lesson.
 The Xcite Team will be on poolside to help your child during their lessons.